dsudzy/passport-local-postgres/README.md

 $ yarn add passport-local-postgres
 ```

-Passport-Local Mongoose does not require `passport`, `passport-local` or `postgress` dependencies directly but expects you
+Passport-Local Postgres does not require `passport`, `passport-local` or `postgress` dependencies directly but expects you
 to have these dependencies installed.

 In case you need to install the whole set of dependencies